Cienfuegos Cuba Travel Guide

 Knowledge enhances your journey.
 Learn about Cuba's culture and current conditions.

-Ensure your Tourist Card and flight booking is secured well in advance.
+Ensure your Tourist Card and flight bookings are secured well in advance.
 Delays can occur.

 The first few hours in Cienfuegos shape your trip.
 These steps assist a smooth transition.

-Have your Tourist Card and evidence of medical insurance ready for inspection.
+Have your Visitor Card and documentation of medical insurance ready for inspection.

 Exchange foreign currency for Cuban Pesos (CUP) or other preferred foreign currency with your host or at a CADECA.

 Exchange enough foreign cash for immediate needs, like a taxi ride or your first meal.
-Purchase a local SIM card if desired or buy Nauta Wi-Fi cards for internet access.
+It's a good IDEA to purchase a local sim card if desired or buy Nauta Wi-Fi cards for internet access.

 Take a pre-arranged taxi or find one readily available at the airport or bus station to reach your accommodation.